Category Archives: Art

 …or is there?
 In the middle of the dark and beaten-down figures of the haulers, a young man has lifted his head and is staring off out of the picture.
 His is the only visage to be illuminated.
 The meaning is clear: he is raising his head in an act of defiance, a symbol of hope and the promise of a better future.
 With the benefit of hindsight it might even be seen as a foreshadowing of the Revolution that would free the proletariat nearly fifty years later.

-For a little extra atmosphere, how about listening to this 1936 recording of Russian opera singer Feodor Chaliapin singing the dirgy folk song, Song of the Volga Boatmen?
+For a little extra atmosphere, you may care to listen to the 1936 recording of Russian opera singer Feodor Chaliapin singing the dirgy folk song, Song of the Volga Boatmen?

 Repin, Self-portrait